jrief/django-sendmail/docs/source/usage.rst

 Management commands
 ------------------------

+Sendmail commands are available under ``sendmail`` namespace and can be triggered as following:

+``python manage.py sendmail <subcommand> [arguments]``

+example: ``python manage.py all -p 4``

+- python manage.py sendmail -h - Show help message.

+- python manage.py sendmail --version - Show installed version of sendmail.

-- send_queued_mail - send queued emails, those are not successfully sent are marked as failed or requeued depending on :ref:`settings`.
+- all - send all queued emails, those are not successfully sent are marked as failed or requeued depending on :ref:`settings`.

+- batch - send one batch of queued emails.
+Batch size is defined in settings(:ref:`Batch Size`).

-.. list-table:: send_queued_mail arguments
+.. list-table:: all and batch arguments
    :widths: 50 100
    :header-rows: 1